 Reservations – Deposits continue to be $300 per person when you make your reservation.
 Balances are now due 10 days prior to sailing (instead of 6 weeks prior to sailing).

 Cancellation Policy – All reservations may be canceled up until 10 days before your cruise departure.
-Cancel anytime up until then and we will refund your money no questions asked – no cancellation fee or give you a raincheck applying your deposit to a future cruise during the 2020 or 2021 seasons.
+Cancel anytime up until then and we will refund your money no questions asked – no cancellation fee.
+Or we can give you a raincheck applying your deposit to a future cruise during the 2020 or 2021 seasons.

 Rainchecks – if you cancel within 10 days of your departure date we will offer you a rain check, valid for 2020 or 2021 sailing season.
 A reservation may be switched from one cruise to another with no additional fees.
 Funds paid from the current reservation will be applied to the new cruise of your choice.
 Please understand cabin assignments may be different as the bookings will be on a first-come, first-serve basis.
 Flexibility is the key here.

-About 10 days before each cruise we will be sending out a questionnaire regarding your health and known exposures to COVID-19.
+About 10 days before each cruise we will be sending out a screening questionnaire regarding your health and known exposures to COVID-19.
 Think ahead before you leave home.
 Of course, we’ll be vigilant with the health of our crew.
 Aboard the schooner, we have hand sanitizer in the entrances to the main cabin and galley.
 Additional hand sanitizers will be located in each of the companionways.
 Our on-deck hot freshwater outlet is conveniently located next to the galley entrance with hand soap for washing before you go down into the main cabin.
 We will be instituting additional passenger cabin and public area sanitizing practices consistent with recommendations provided by the CDC.
 Several times a day we will be sanitizing the cabin houses and above decks public spaces.
 Meals can be served buffet style allowing folks to eat on deck.
-We clean the heads disinfecting them 5 times a day.
-We are also dedicating 4 additional cabins, for a total of 6 private single cabins on our June and early July cruises at no extra cost to you.
-We will handle August reservations as the time gets closer.
+The heads are cleaned and disinfected 5 times a day.
+4 additional cabins, for a total of 6 private single cabins, are available on our June and early July cruises at no extra cost to you.
 We will not ask people to share the bunk bed accommodations with people they do not know.
 Current cabin assignments will be tweaked to reflect that planning.
 Jen will contact folks who previously reserved a cabin with someone they do not already know.

 Haul away together!

-With all of that said there are no guarantees in life but that doesn’t mean we don’t make plans and dream about getting away to Maine’s remote islands for a little fresh air and a chance to unplug.
-We are looking forward to seeing you on deck with the warm summer breezes, the smell of salt air, some good home-cooked meals and those fabulous Maine sunsets.
+With all of that said there are no guarantees in life.
+That doesn’t mean we don’t make plans and dream about getting away to Maine’s remote islands for a little fresh air and a chance to unplug.
+We are looking forward to seeing you on deck with the warm summer breezes, the smell of salt air, some heart-warming home-cooked meals, and fabulous Maine sunsets.